UK Inflation Rises Unexpectedly In June

-LONDON (dpa-AFX) - UK consumer price inflation accelerated unexpectedly in June, data from the Office for National Statistics showed Wednesday.
+LONDON (dpa-AFX) - UK consumer price inflation increased unexpectedly in June driven by games and clothing cost, data from the Office for National Statistics showed Wednesday.

-Consumer price inflation rose to 0.6 percent from 0.5 percent in May.
+Consumer price inflation rose to 0.6 percent from a four-year low of 0.5 percent in May.
 The rate was expected to slow to 0.4 percent.
+Nonetheless, inflation continues to remain well below the central bank's 2 percent target.

-Confounding expectations for a decline of 0.2 percent, consumer prices gained 0.1 percent after remaining unchanged in May.
+Confounding expectations for a decline of 0.2 percent, consumer prices gained 0.1 percent on a monthly basis after remaining unchanged in May.

-Prices for games and clothing provided upward contributions to inflation, while food prices provided downward contribution in June.
+Prices for games and clothing provided upward contributions to inflation, while food prices eased in June.

+Bank of England Silvana Tenreyro said disinflationary pressures are set to remain for some time.
+Headline inflation will continue to weaken in the near-term, given a continuing sizeable impact from lower energy prices, and a negative contribution from the recent cut in VAT.

+Although these effects on headline inflation should prove temporary, policy needs to continue to support aggregate demand through the crisis, she noted.

 Another report from ONS showed that output prices dropped 0.8 percent on a yearly basis, slower than the 1.2 percent decrease in May and the expected drop of 1.1 percent.
 This was the third consecutive month that the rate has been negative.